demisto/content/Packs/FancyEmails/README.md

 # Fancy Emails
 A content pack to generate professional, eye-catching emails.
+Useful for increasing user engagement with XSOAR.

 ## Features
-- Ready to use out of box
+- Ready to use out of the box but Fully customizable
 - Automated generation of email HTML, tables, and CSS
 - Easy implementation and embeding of organization logo into emails
-- Automatic Time Formatting to a human readable local time stampe
+- Automatic Time Formatting to a human-readable local time stampe
 - Customizable headers, footers, and Warning/Classified banners
 - Default configuration produces emails with ADA compliant readability [High Contrast, Element Spacing, Screen Reader Compatible]
 - Includes scripts to send fancy emails using the 'send-mail command'